Byongho96/TIL/JavaScript/01_JavaScript_Basics.md

 obj.greeting() // Hi!
 ```

-**Computed Property Name**
+### 6.2.3.
+Computed Property Name

-the name of the key can be assigned dynamically
+The name of the key can be assigned dynamically

 ```javascript
 const key = 'country'